 cmd/devp2p is a developer utility and is not included in the Geth distribution.
 You can install this command using go get:

 go get github.com/ethereum/go-ethereum/cmd/devp2p

-To create a signing key, you might also need the
+To create a signing key, the ethkey utility is needed.

 go get github.com/ethereum/go-ethereum/cmd/ethkey